View all posts

 An introduction to Guess Who

 Guess Who?
-Although I am sure that most of you know this game from back in the days, here a brief recap.
-The goal of the game: discover the name of the cartoon character selected by your opponent by asking ‘yes’ and ‘no’ questions, like ‘does the person wear a hat?’ or ‘does the person wear glasses’?
+Although I am sure that most of you know this game from back in the day.
+Here’s a brief recap.
+The goal of the game: discover the name of the cartoon character selected by your opponent by asking ‘yes’ and ‘no’ questions, like ‘Does the person wear a hat?’ or ‘Does the person wear glasses’?
 Players eliminate candidates based on the opponent’s response and learn attributes that relate to their opponent’s mystery character.
 The first player who figures out the other player’s mystery character wins the game.

 You got it.
 One must identify the individual out of a dataset by having only access to the corresponding attributes.
 In fact, we regularly see this concept of Guess Who applied in practice, but then employed on datasets formatted with rows and columns containing attributes of real people.
 The main difference when working with data is that people tend to underestimate the ease by which real individuals can be unmasked by having access to only a few attributes.